ganesh4282/MyDevOpsScripts/README.md

 # My Scripts

-This is my sample scripts page created for my training purpose.
+This repo contains sample scripts which were created for my training purpose.